 Attend a Foster/Adopt Information Meeting

-This FREE information meeting is held in two locations each month, and no reservation is necessary.
+This FREE information meeting is held in two locations every 2nd Tuesday of each month, and no reservation is necessary.
 Please join us at the North Austin DFPF Offices or Bannockburn Church in South Austin.
 At the Orientation, you will get basic information on foster care processes and any and all questions are welcome.
+You’ll find the next training on our training page.

 Learn From Others